Showing posts sorted by relevance for query Ayatollah. Sort by date Show all posts

 Thoughts of Ayatollahs

 As a formal prelude to achieving the status, a treatise (risalah-yi'amaliyyah) (practical law treatise) is usually published, almost always a work which draws on and reinforces earlier traditions rather than anything new or controversial.
-In this it’s more like the modern Western PhD dissertation, many of which appear not a genuinely new contribution to much.
-The convention however works in conjunction with the political structures of state which in 1979 were absorbed by the revolution.
-Upon assuming office as Supreme Leader in 1989, Ali Khamenei (b 1939) was granted the title Ayatollah although there appears to be no great history of Koranic scholarship and certainly not the customary risalah-yi'amaliyyah.
+In this it’s more like the modern Western PhD dissertation, many of which appear not a genuinely new contribution to anything much.
+The convention however works in conjunction with the political structures of the state which in 1979 were absorbed by the revolution.
+Upon assuming office as Supreme Leader in 1989, Ali Khamenei (b 1939) was granted the title ayatollah although there appears to be no great history of Koranic scholarship and certainly not the customary risalah-yi'amaliyyah.
 In recent years, there seems also to have been a bit of a nudge by the state-controlled media which sometimes refer to him as Grand Ayatollah or even Imam.
-Foreign monitoring agencies however have reported the Iranian people seem unresponsive to the prodding and use of “Imam” seems still a historic reference only to the late Ayatollah Ruhollah Khomeini.
+Foreign monitoring agencies however have reported the Iranian people seem unresponsive to the prodding and use of “Imam” seems still a historic reference only to the late Ayatollah Khomeini.

 There has been a bit clerical inflation since the death of the Imam.
 Although there exists in Shia Islam no codified hierarchical structure of ecclesiastical offices, observers have identified shifting conventions which move with the political climate of the day.
 Possession of the more exalted titles used to depend on popular assent, granted only to the most prominent religious figures and those who were of necessity a Mujtahid, an important pre-condition being a demonstrable superiority in learning (aʿlamīyat) and authority (riyāsat) the latter definitely demanding popular support.
 Not unrelated too, as structuralists like to point out, it helped if one was good at raising religious taxes (Khums).
 Plus ça change...